shivah12/MyList/README.md

 ## Overview

 This project is a ToDoList application built using Next.js, integrated with Clerk for user authentication.
-It leverages TypeScript for type safety, Tailwind CSS for styling, and Prisma as the ORM for interacting with the database.
-With this application, users can register, login, create ToDo items, mark them as complete, and delete them.
+It leverages TypeScript for type safety, Tailwind CSS for styling, and Prisma & MongoDB as the ORM for interacting with the database.
+With this application, users can register, login, create ToDo items, mark them as complete, and delete them (CRUD functions).

 ## Features